minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Each object has a clearance type.
 The clearance type tells how the object was added to the Objects list.
 The following object types are available:

 - Declared: declared objects were added by the user.
-- Inherited: inherited objects were identified through propagation and the parsing of bits and normalizers.
+- Inherited: inherited objects were identified through propagation and the parsing of Bits and normalizers.
 This means there is a relation to other object(s).
 - Empty: empyth objects do not have a relation to other objects.

 The objects below show different clearance types for various objects.
 The hostname `mispo.es` was manually added and thus is `declared`.
 The DNS zone is `inherited` based on the DNS zone boefje.